abdullahsaif/daily-activity/README.md

 Updated from web - July 31
 Updated from web - August 01 - Updated from web - August 01 - Updated from web - August 01
 Updated from web - August 02
-Updated from web - August 03
+Updated from web - August 03 - Updated from web - August 03